ruru-m07/noutify/.github/PULL_REQUEST_TEMPLATE.md

 <!--

-Please do not leave this blank
+Please do not leave this blank.
 This PR [adds/removes/fixes/replaces] the [feature/bug/etc].

 **EXAMPLES:**

-This PR adds a more bugs that allows users to do nothing.
+This PR adds more bugs that allow users to do nothing.

 -->